zeke/vibes/README.md

 - [GitHub](https://github.com/) account (optional) - A place to store, publish, and collaborate on your code.
 (Free to start / Paid features for advanced use)

+## What is Cursor?

+Cursor is a code editor with AI superpowers.

+Cursor is built on top of VS Code, the popular open-source code editor from Microsoft.
+VS Code is free and open-source, and is used by millions of developers around the world.
+Cursor is basically the same thing as VS Code, but with some extra features for writing code with AI assistance.

+Cursor is also a venture-backed startup that's raised 1 billion dollars and is valued at 10 billion dollars.

 ## Cursor Commands